Home » PowerShell » PowerShell Get-ChildItem (gci,dir) Guide [With Examples]

 Conclusion

-I hope the above article on Get-ChildItem (GCI) cmdlet and its examples to get childitem files only or files within directory and subdirectories.
+I hope the above article on Get-ChildItem (GCI) cmdlet and its examples is to get childitem files only or files within directories and subdirectories.

 You can use the PowerShell Get-ChildItem cmdlet to get folders only or folder properties.